 DxO PhotoLab Local Adjustments

 In this tutorial I explain and demonstrate how to use the Local Adjustments module in DxO PhotoLab.
 The ability to make local adjustments to an image is very powerful.
 By making localised changes affecting only part of an image you can completely transform the feel.
-You can see this in the before and after example below.

 Why DxO PhotoLab

 If you aren’t familiar with PhotoLab, it’s a well-respected RAW converter with a loyal following.
 Originally called DxO Optics it’s been around for a long time.
 It comes in two variants, Essentials and Elite.
 You can find a list of the differences on the DxO website on the pricing page (https://www.dxo.com/dxo-photolab/pricing/).

 The latest version of DxO Photolab at the time of writing is PhotoLab 3.
 The Essential edition of the previous version (PhotoLab 2) also comes bundled free with the Nik Collection.
 This provides excellent value, but it doesn’t have a layer’s pane you see used in this tutorial.
 You can learn about the differences between PhotoLab 2 and 3 in another of my YouTube videos.

 Access the DxO PhotoLab local adjustments module by clicking the button at the top right of the interface.

 To add a new local adjustment to an image, right click with your mouse anywhere on the image.
 This displays a carousel of tools you can select.